Karlheinzniebuhr/pythonbenchmark/README.md

-## Learn to write faster code by experimenting with this library
+### Learn to write faster code by experimenting with this library

-<h6>The Python library that makes benchmarking easy and fun</h6>
 #pip install pythonbenchmark
 The timeit module that comes with python is only useful for small bits of Python code not for functions.
 <hr>